 Hearing a loud pop or crack sound in your knee when you perform a lunge can be disconcerting.
 Doing a challenging exercise and hearing a strange noise may make you feel as though you are damaging your knee joint.
-But, if you don't feel any pain along with the sound, rest assured that it is perfectly normal and won't hurt anything.
+However, if you don't feel any pain along with the sound, rest assured that it is perfectly normal and won't hurt anything.
 If that noise is accompanied by pain or discomfort, it is time to stop lunging and visit your doctor.

 Tendons That Snap